Bradley Bishop, DVM

 - Internship in Small Animal Medicine and Surgery

 - Resident in Small Animal Internal Medicine, University of Florida College of Veterinary Medicine

 - Diplomate, American College of Veterinary Internal Medicine

 RESEARCH & AWARDS:

 - Bishop B, Gallagher A. Biomechanical comparison of two percutaneous gastropexy techniques for percutaneous endoscopic gastrostomy tubes.
 American Journal of Veterinary Research.
-Accepted for publication.
+November 2019.

 - Bishop B, Walton S. Chloramphenicol-associated megaesophagus in a dog.
 Veterinary Record Case Reports.
-Accepted for publication.
+31 July 2019.

 - Bishop B, Gallagher A. Transurethral laser lithotripsy for removal of an encrusted ureteral stent in a dog.
 Journal of the American Veterinary Medical Association.
 15 September 2019.

 - Marshall K, Walton S, Boyd M, Bishop B, Santoro D, Wellehan J, Craft W. Erysipeloid lesions caused by Erysipelothrix rhusiopathiae in a dog: clinical, histological, and molecular diagnosis and treatment.
 Veterinary Dermatology.
-Accepted for publication.
+31 July 2019.